43RD ANNUAL THREE KINGS DAY PARADE

 FACEBOOK ‘LIVE’ STREAM

 El Museo del Barrio will, once again, live stream the day-long event via Facebook.
-The live stream will be hosted by television personality Rhina Valentin.
-We will be on-air from 8:30am – 2pm.
+The live stream will be hosted by Television Personality and Producer, Rhina Valentin.
+We will be live on Monday, January 6, 2020 from 8:30am – 2pm.

 3K2020 STEERING COMMITTEE